markschl/uvsnake/test/README.md

 These commands run all the clustering workflows (on a local computer) and visualize the results (see `test/R_example/example.Rmd` and the [analysis output](R_example/example.md)).
 This needs to be done in the 'uvsnake' directory.

-Note that by default, `uvsnake` only uses one processor (no parallel processing).
+Note that by default, `uvsnake` does not do any parallel processing.
 In our case this is intended, since the analysis outcome is always the same, except for SINTAX, which does random bootstrapping.
-To use multiple processors, specify their number with the `-c/--cores` argument.
+To use multiple parallel processes, specify their number with the `-c/--cores` argument.

 ```sh